AccelByte/accelbyte-csharp-modular-sdk/MIGRATION.md

 ## On-Demand Refresh Token
 Now on-demand refresh token is enabled by default.
 To disable it, you can call `DisableRefreshIfPossible` while building the sdk object.

+## Token Validation
+In monolithic version, default token validator is assigned by default.
+Now you will need to explicitly set in in sdk builder with `UseDefaultTokenValidator` method.
+Refer to [README](./README.md) on how to use it.

 ## Custom Operation
 `Consumes` and `Produces` property is now using `List<string>` instead of string array.
 Also `Security` property is removed in favor of `Securities` field.